-5.3 FISCAL UPDATES
+5.3 FALL ECONOMIC STATEMENTS

-In the fall, the Minister of Finance provides an economic and fiscal update, which includes up-to-date information on the country's economic developments and prospects, the government's fiscal situation, including its outlook for revenues and program expenses, and risks to fiscal projections.
+In the fall, the Minister of Finance provides a fall economic statement (sometimes called an economic and fiscal update), which includes up-to-date information on the country's economic developments and prospects, the government's fiscal situation, including its outlook for revenues and program expenses, and risks to fiscal projections.
 The update may also include a long-term economic and fiscal projection.
-On several occasions, the update has announced proposed changes to taxation, leading some observers to call it a "mini-budget."
+On several occasions, the update has announced proposed changes to taxation, leading some observers to call it a "mini budget."

-In some years, the update has been presented to the House of Commons Standing Committee on Finance, while in other years it has been presented outside Parliament.
+In some years, the fall economic statement has been presented to the House of Commons Standing Committee on Finance, while in other years it has been presented outside Parliament.
 The information it provides may contribute to the committee's pre-budget consultations and report.

-Through the Fiscal Monitor, the Department of Finance Canada releases monthly updates on the government's fiscal performance to that point in the fiscal year, including an estimate of revenues, expenses and the budgetary balance.20
+Through The Fiscal Monitor, the Department of Finance Canada releases monthly updates on the government's fiscal performance to that point in the fiscal year, including an estimate of revenues, expenses and the budgetary balance.21